MaitreyeeGhosh/theschoolofai/README.md

 # theschoolofai
-This Repository is specific to the assignments submitted to theschoolofai
+This Repository is specific to the assignments submitted to theschoolofai .

+Name - Nihar Kanungo
+Batch : Monday 6:30 AM